About This Drug

-- Congestive heart failure.
+- Congestive heart failure - your heart has less ability to pump blood properly.
 You may be short of breath.
 Your arms, hands, legs and feet may swell.

 - Blood clots and events such as heart attack.
 A blood clot in your leg may cause your leg to swell, appear red and warm, and/or cause pain.
 A blood clot in your lungs may cause trouble breathing, pain when breathing, and/or chest pain.